Frequently Asked Questions

 WHAT HAPPENS AFTER I SUBMIT MY APPLICATION?

 Every application is read by each member of the review committee, resulting in each application being read multiple times.
 These reviewers represent a wide range of business and educational experiences.
-After an application is read, it is given a score by each reviewer, and the highest average scores of the reviews are used to determine who will be granted an interview.
+After an application is read, it is given a score, and the highest average scores of the reviews are used to determine who will be granted an interview.

 return to questions